menu

 Louisville is a very small city located in the state of Georgia.
 With a population of 2,318 people and just one neighborhood, Louisville is the 245th largest community in Georgia.

-Louisville is a blue-collar town, with 48.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Louisville is generally considered to be a blue-collar town.
+48.37% of the Louisville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Louisville is a city of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Louisville who work in teaching (9.67%), office and administrative support (8.04%), and management occupations (8.04%).

 Of important note, Louisville is also a city of artists.
 Louisville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Louisville’s character.